jfasch/jfasch-home/trainings/material/soup/linux/sysprog/process/exit-args-env/index.rst

 -----------

 * An integer in the range 0-255
-* In the simplest case, a ``return`` from the main function is the program's exit status
+* In the simplest case, a ``return`` from the program's main function is its exit status
 * Otherwise (exiting deeper in a process's call chain), see `man -s 3 exit <https://man7.org/linux/man-pages/man3/exit.3.html>`__